bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 Even though there is a *best* explanation here (*even* is slightly more probable than *odd*), and we have the exact probabilities, it is *still irrational* to hold strong belief in either explanation.
 One really does have to look where the weight of the probabilities lay.
 Inference to the best explanation fails as a guiding principle in the face of uncertainty, and is not well defined in all contexts.

 What is happening here is that on the face of it, "inference to the best explanation" sounds like a great thing -- something we should always strive for.
 However, when you look at what it *actually*  means, it falls short unless you are in a situation where the best explanation is also very probable.
-Strong belief is only justified when the claim is very probable, not just that is is the most probable amongst a number of (possibly nearly equivalent) alternatives.
+Strong belief is only justified when the claim is very probable, not just that it is the most probable amongst a number of (possibly nearly equivalent) alternatives.

 ### Shifting sands

 One of the benefits of seeing these arguments in the light of the framework of probability is that it makes one sensitive to shifting definitions.
-We saw that earlier where Tim McGrew seems to change his usage of the term *faith* depending on the response.
+We saw that earlier where Tim McGrew seemed to change his usage of the term *faith* depending on the response.
 Here, McGrath does the same thing.

 First it was "*faith is reasonable*," based on evidence, going beyond the evidence to the "*inference to the best explanation*" and that as a result one can have a "*reasonable faith in God*."
 Then, when asked about his belief in a creator, and the evidence for it,  despite having difficulty with the implied complexity of such a creator, he says

-> I want to go back to CS Lewis who says I believe in Christianity as I believe the Sun has risen, not simply because I see *it* but *by it* I see everything else.
-Belief in God gives you a way of seeing the world that makes an awful lot of sense of it.
+> *I want to go back to CS Lewis who says I believe in Christianity as I believe the Sun has risen, not simply because I see *it* but *by it* I see everything else.
+Belief in God gives you a way of seeing the world that makes an awful lot of sense of it.*

 When pressed on what this implies, he says that

-> there are many reasons I believe in God and that [origins] is not even the primary one...religion really isn't much about where things came  from, about things in the distant past, but really about how things  are now.
-How to live your life, how to be moral, etc...
+> *there are many reasons I believe in God and that [origins] is not even the primary one...religion really isn't much about where things came  from, about things in the distant past, but really about how things  are now.
+How to live your life, how to be moral, etc...*

 which then becomes

->  the key reason for believing God is Jesus, that there is something [in the Jesus story] that needs explanation.
+>  *the key reason for believing God is Jesus, that there is something [in the Jesus story] that needs explanation.*

 and then, this becomes that it is not really about the life of Jesus, and his historicity, but how he was perceived by his followers - the significance they saw in the life and teaching of Jesus.

 Notice how this keeps shifting?
 At first, it is about belief, and then it is about significance (which one could argue is a kind of utility).
 Every time he gets pushed on the specific consequences of his statement, he retreats, redefines, and redirects the conversation.

 McGrath doesn't seem to realize that any explanation, even of things currently, entails assumptions that can be tested - perhaps with observations about the past.
 He can't simply say that religion is "not about where things came from," when they explicitly make statements of origins -- statements which have been universally discredited.
-The atonement, for example, *does* depend critically on the existence of Jesus, the existence the ''Fall'', and a creator of the universe -- for none of which did McGrath provide evidence.
+The atonement, for example, *does* depend critically on the existence of Jesus, the existence of the "Fall", and a creator of the universe -- for none of which did McGrath provide evidence.
 If Jesus didn't exist as a real person (or even if he was just an ordinary guy) then it doesn't matter that his followers simply *believed* that Jesus was God incarnate when determining ones belief in the doctrine of salvation.
 The demonstration of the historicity of the events claimed is *necessary* for the doctrinal belief.
 If you don't have strong evidence of the former, then you are not rational to believe strongly in the latter - you'd be claiming to know things you could not know.

 As a scientist, one takes an idea, and pushes the idea to it furthest consequences to see where it breaks, or to see what it depends on.
 McGrath seems to change the topic whenever this is done - he does not seem to want to face the very real, specific consequences of his stated beliefs and refuses to see the connections between the things that may be confirmable (apparent design in the biology and the universe itself, historicity of people and events, alleged miracle claims, etc...) and the things that make him feel good, but are unmeasurable (existence of heaven, the atonement of sins, etc...).